 What is a Consultant Anaesthetist?

-Our Anaesthetists are senior medically qualified doctors who have completed postgraduate speciality training and are Consultants at University Hospitals Dorset NHS Foundation Trust.
+Our anaesthetists are senior medically qualified doctors who have completed postgraduate training in anaesthesia, critical care and pain medicine and are all consultants at University Hospitals Dorset NHS Foundation Trust.

-We are responsible for your safety and well-being before, during and after your operation.
+We are responsible for your safety and well-being before, during and after your procedure.
 We will ensure that you are fit for surgery and talk to you about the type of anaesthetic you will receive.
-If there are choices available, we will help you select the most appropriate one for you and your surgery.
-We are responsible for your pain relief during and after your operation which is important to help you recover as quickly as possible.
+If there are choices available, we will help you select the most appropriate one.
+We will manage your pain relief during and after your procedure which is important to help you recover as quickly as possible.

 Hospital equipment showing medical data of a patient having an anaesthetic

-You will be invited for a preoperative assessment before your surgery by the private hospital.
+You will be invited for a preoperative assessment by the private hospital.
 This will either be in person or over the telephone.
-Any queries or concerns over your health will be flagged up by a specialist nurse and referred to one of our Consultant led pre-assessment clinics.
-At this clinic, a Consultant Anaesthetist will review any concerns and make recommendations based on national guidance.
-They may need to offer you a face-to-face consultation for further assessment and discussions on risk.
-We work closely with your Consultant Surgeon and other Medical Consultant colleagues to ensure that any health issues are optimised before your surgery.
+Any queries or concerns about your health will be flagged up by a specialist nurse and referred to one of our consultant led pre-assessment clinics.
+At this clinic, one of our anaesthetists will review any concerns and make recommendations, usually based on national guidance.
+They may need to see you at a face-to-face consultation for further assessment and discussions about risk.
+We work closely with your consultant surgeon and other medical consultant colleagues to ensure that any health issues are optimised before your procedure.

 There is good evidence that fitter, healthier patients recover from surgery more quickly with less complications.
 Examples of small changes that can be made include increased physical activity, eating more healthily and trying to reduce (or stop) smoking and drinking alcohol.
-If you have an existing medical problem, we recommend checking with your GP surgery whether there is anything you can do to improve it in advance of your surgery.
+If you have an existing medical problem, we recommend checking with your GP surgery whether there is anything you can do to improve it in advance.

-The Royal College of Anaesthetists resources on how you can prepare for your operation can be found in the links below.
+The Royal College of Anaesthetists provide resources on how you can prepare for your operation which can be found using the links below.

-You will meet your Consultant Anaesthetist on the day of surgery.
-They will review your preoperative assessment and ask some further questions to complete their assessment.
-They will discuss the type of anaesthetic you can have, including benefits, risks and your preferences.
+You will meet your consultant anaesthetist on the day of your procedure.
+They will review your preoperative assessment and may ask some further questions to complete their assessment.
+They will discuss the types of anaesthetic you can have, including benefits, risks and your preferences.
 This will also depend on the type of surgery and any medical problems you have, allowing you to decide together on an anaesthetic plan that is best for you.
 A ‘premed’ may be prescribed – this could be pain relief or drugs to reduce stomach acid or anxiety.

-On arrival in the theatre suite, you will be taken to a room where the anaesthetic is administered.
-A cannula (a thin plastic tube) will be inserted into a blood vessel on the back of your hand or arm.
-This will be used to give the anaesthetic and any other drugs required during and after surgery.
-Advanced monitoring equipment will be attached to assess your condition continuously throughout the operation and you will be given oxygen to breathe via a mask.
+When the time comes you will be taken to a room where the anaesthetic is to be administered.
+A cannula (a thin plastic tube) will be inserted into a blood vessel, usually on the back of your hand or arm.
+This will be used to give any drugs or fluids required during and after surgery.
+Monitoring equipment will be attached to assess your condition continuously throughout the operation and you will be given oxygen to breathe via a clear plastic mask.

-Once injected into the cannula, the anaesthetic should take effect very quickly.
-You'll start feeling light-headed, before becoming unconscious within a minute or so.
-Your anaesthetist will stay with you throughout the procedure.
-They'll make sure you continue to receive the anaesthetic and that you remain asleep.
-Appropriate pain relief and anti-sickness medications will be given to you during surgery to ensure that you are as comfortable and nausea-free as possible afterwards.
+If you are having a general anaesthetic or sedation, drugs will be injected into the cannula, and will take effect very quickly.
+You'll start feeling light-headed and relaxed, before becoming unconscious if you are having a general anaesthetic.
+Your anaesthetist will stay with you throughout the procedure and make sure you remain asleep or relaxed if having sedation.
+Appropriate medications will be given to you during surgery to ensure that you are as comfortable and nausea-free as possible after your procedure.

 A operating theatre in a Bournemouth, Poole hospital where a anaesthetic service is about to take place